 What is pelvic inflammatory disease?

 PID is inflammation in the female upper reproductive tract caused by an infection.
-The female upper reproductive tract consists of the uterine body, fallopian tubes, ovaries, and pelvic peritoneum.
+The female upper reproductive tract consists of the uterus, fallopian tubes, ovaries, and pelvic peritoneum.
 Infections that cause PID generally start in the lower reproductive tract (i.e., the vagina or cervix) and spread to the upper reproductive tract.ii

 What are the symptoms of pelvic inflammatory disease?